» Candidate Biographies

-Ackerman | Kazarian | Newberry | Shekarchi | Hodgson | Marcello | Ottiano
+Tobon | Kazarian | Newberry | Shekarchi | Ottiano

-(Class of September 2012)
+(Class of 2014)

 (Class of November 2012)

-Katherine recently graduated from Columbia University, where she majored in Urban Studies and Economics.
+Katherine Kazarian, a lifelong East Providence resident, won a four-way primary for State Representative from Rumford (District 63) in 2012.
+Earlier that year, she graduated from Columbia University with degrees in Urban Studies and Economics.
+In her first year in the assembly, Kazarian took direct aim at unnecessary state bureaucracy.
+She sponsored a new law abolishing the Board of Bank Incorporation, a state body that hadn’t met in years.
 While in college, Katherine was a member of Columbia University’s Peace by P.E.A.C.E. volunteer organization, traveling to homeless shelters and public schools in Harlem to teach conflict resolution skills and conduct community workshops.
-She worked at Rhode Island Public Broadcasting, a private attorney’s office and has long paid her bills as a hard working waitress.
+She has also worked at Rhode Island Public Broadcasting and a private attorney’s office.
+Until recently she paid her bills as a hard working waitress.

 (Class of November 2012)